StackStorm/st2docs/docs/source/install/rhel6.rst

 ``/etc/ssl/st2``, and configure nginx with |st2|'s supplied :github_st2:`site config file st2.conf
 <conf/nginx/st2.conf>`.

 |st2| depends on Nginx version >=1.7.5.
-RHEL6 has an older version in the package repositories, so
+RHEL has an older version in the package repositories, so
 you will need to add the official Nginx repository:

 .. code-block:: bash